 jam/ jelly/ cream cheese/ chocolate ganache/ pistachio cream/ saffron or mango flavour

-In a food processor grind together the slivered almond and icing sugar for 3 minutes.
+In a food processor, grind together the slivered almonds and icing sugar for 3 minutes.

-In a large bowl sieve it out.
-Return the remaining almond and sugar left in the sieve back to the food processor and repeat grinding it for another 2 minutes.
+In a large bowl, sieve it out.
+Return the remaining almonds and sugar left in the sieve back to the food processor and repeat the grinding for another 2 minutes.

-Sieve it out and repeat one more time.
+Sieve it out and repeat it one more time.

-At the end there will be a few teaspoons left in the sieve.
-Keep it aside to use in something else.
+At the end, there will be a few teaspoons left in the sieve.
+Set it aside for another recipe.

-In the meantime, using a spoon vigorously mix the 2 egg whites and the fine grain sugar until it looks well mixed and foamy.
+In the meantime, using a spoon, vigorously mix the 2 egg whites and the fine grain sugar until they look well mixed and foamy.
 Do this in your electric mixer bowl to avoid any wastage.
-Now attach the bowl to the mixer and start beating the eggs doing 3 minutes on low, 2 on medium and 3 more minutes on high.
+Now attach the bowl to the mixer and start beating the eggs for 3 minutes on low, 2 on medium and 3 more minutes on high.
 It will be glossy and shiny.

 Now add the colour gel and all the dry sieved ingredients.
-With a rubber spatula mix well lifting it up from the bottom and scraping it flat down.
-The idea is the incorporate all the dry ingredients well, while keeping the mixture smooth and shiny with the colour coming up as brightly as desired.
+With a rubber spatula, mix well, lifting it up from the bottom and scraping it flat downwards.
+The idea is to incorporate all the dry ingredients well while keeping the mixture smooth and shiny, with the colour coming up as brightly as desired.

-The end result will be a smooth thick mixture, ready to be filled in the ready piping bag.
+The end result will be a smooth, thick mixture, ready to be filled in the piping bag.

-Swirl in the ready macaron mat.
+Swirl on the ready macaron mat.
 Tap hard to make sure there are no bubbles at the bottom.

-Place on the lower part of the oven and bake for 15 minutes.
+Place it in the lower part of the oven and bake for 15 minutes.

-Remove from the oven.
-Let it cool for 10 minutes and snap them out very gently.
-Apply the choice of your fillings.
+Remove it from the oven.
+Let it cool for 10 minutes and then snap them out very gently.
+Fillings of your choice should be used.

 Using a macaron mould makes it simple.

 The sieving process is very important.
-It keeps the dry ingredient light and airy and refrains from clumping together, it also makes it voluminous.
-This in turn makes it easier to incorporate into the egg white.
+It keeps the dry ingredients light and airy and refrains from clumping together.
+It also makes them voluminous.
+This, in turn, makes it easier to incorporate into the egg white.

-Using almond slivers that have been blanched and free of skin, are the best to use.
-All nuts have natural oils and using the almond powder or almond meal cannot result in the same as the process may differ.
+Almond slivers that have been blanched and free of skin are the best to use.
+All nuts have natural oils and using almond powder or almond meal cannot result in the same as the process may differ.

 My published cookbooks are available for sale through myself and on amazon.